Gankare/portfolio/VR_Party/README.md

 ---

 #### *Room map*
 You can't se much difference on these pictures but basically I had to recreate all the materials for all the models in this room and like the other maps i put out spawnpositions and added the right settings.
-When playing, you notice that everything has outlines, this pictures are taken far away.
+When playing, you notice that everything has outlines but this pictures where taken to far away to display that.

 Left image is what I started with and right is the final look:
 <table>